CDC urges Americans not to travel on Thanksgiving

 Up to 50 million Americans are expected to travel for Thanksgiving, compared to 55 million in 2019, according to the American Automobile Association.
 For those who are still traveling during the holidays, the CDC recommends taking the following steps: check travel restrictions before you leave, get a flu shot, wear a mask in public settings, social distance and wash or sanitize your hands often.

-If you're attending a Thanksgiving gathering, the CDC says the safest way to avoid COVID-19 exposure is to bring your own food, keep your mask on, use single-use options such as plastic dinnerware and keeping windows open and air flowing.
+If you're attending a Thanksgiving gathering, the CDC said the safest way to avoid COVID-19 exposure is to bring your own food, keep your mask on, use single-use options such as plastic dinnerware and keep windows open and air flowing.

+The agency offered a list of questions Americans should consider before traveling: Is someone you're traveling with have an increased risk from COVID-19, are cases rising in the area where the gathering is taking place and are hospitals overwhelmed there?
+Does your destination have restrictions for travelers, have the people you're visiting had close contact with others, and will you be traveling by bus, train or airplane, which would make social distancing difficult?

+If you answer any one of these questions with a yes, the CDC recommends "making other plans, such as hosting a virtual gathering or delaying your travel."